A - Z Waste Guide

 Mixed Recycling

 Find Dry Mixed Recycling bins throughout internal and external areas on campus.
-You can recycling cardboard, clean plastic tubs, pots and trays, clean drinks and food cans, plastic bottles and lids, mixed paper, coffee cups and lids.
+You can recycle clean and dry paper and cardboard, plastic tubs, pots and trays, drinks and food cans, plastic bottles and lids.

 Mobile phones